Too and Enough: How to Use Them Correctly in English

 - Brian was strong enough to lift the heavy bag.

-- There wasn’t enough room for everyone to sit at the table.
+- There wasn’t enough room for everyone to sit.

-- I will never thank you enough for your effort to teach me French.
+- I’ll never thank you enough for your help.

 0 Comments